qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Client Feed Request Callback

-This [Client Feed Request Callback Endpoint]-callback is fired when a source is set for a feed, see [Request for feed], [Set feed source] and [Add feed source].
+This [Client Feed Request Callback Endpoint]-callback is fired when a source is set for a feed, see [Client Feed Request Callback request], [Request for feed], [Set feed source] and [Add feed source].

 The body of the callback carries the same load as the [Data Reference Received-v2 Event], see for example thess examples: